 - Ask your school to adopt a no-idling policy for schools buses to keep hazardous diesel fumes out of your kids' lungs.

-- And yes, use non-toxic, natural ingredient-based cleaning products and other more sustainable substitutes for conventional consumer products.
+- And yes, alternative, natural ingredient-based cleaning products and other more sustainable substitutes for conventional consumer products.
 But I didn't really have to tell you that, did I?

 Photo: Kayak the Rockies